The Maltese Falcon (1941 film): Casting

 Humphrey Bogart was not the first choice to play Sam Spade; the role was originally offered to George Raft.
 Raft rejected the role because he did not want to work with an inexperienced director, and had a stipulation in his contract from making remakes.
 Huston was grateful that Bogart had quickly accepted the role and the film helped consolidate their lifelong friendship and set the stage for collaboration on other films.
 Bogart's convincing interpretation became the archetype for a private detective in the film noir genre, providing him acclaim and solidifying his onscreen persona.
 Ingrid Bergman watched Maltese Falcon over and over again while preparing for Casablanca in order to learn how to interact and act with Bogart.

-Bergman, Joan Bennett, Geraldine Fitzgerald, Paulette Goddard, Janet Gaynor, Olivia de Havilland and Loretta Young were all considered for the role of Brigid.
+Bergman, Joan Bennett, Geraldine Fitzgerald, Paulette Goddard, Rosalind Russell, Ginger Rogers, Janet Gaynor, Olivia de Havilland and Loretta Young were all considered for the role of Brigid.
 Fitzgerald was offered the part, but she turned it down.
 Eve Arden was considered for the role of Effie Perine.
 Lee Patrick was initially considered for the role of Iva Archer, but she later received the part of Effie.
 Having difficulty casting Kasper Gutman, Huston screen-tested stage actor Sydney Greenstreet on the suggestion of producer Hal Wallis.
 Greenstreet, who was 61 and weighed between 280 and 350 pounds, had not appeared on film before.
 However, he managed to impress Huston with his sheer size, distinctive abrasive laugh, bulbous eyes, and manner of speaking.